UT-MPC/pxt-moveSMART/tutorial.md

 Place the ``||moveSMART:show step count||`` block in the ``||basic:forever||`` block Any command in the ``||basic:forever||`` block will keep on executing.

+## Step 6
+Look at the virtual @boardname@ and try pushing the buttons